sophiehomer/Employee-Tracker/README.md

 # Employee-Tracker

 ## Description
-Application for business owners to view and manage their departments, roles and employees for user to organize and plan.
+Application for business owners to view and manage their departments, roles and employees to organize and plan.

 ## Table of Contents
 [Installation](#installation) <br>